 **This post was recently edited to include new information**

-Recently, it was announced that visitors to the area would be restricted, starting July 2017, in both time and numbers.
-Moving forward, the Peruvian government will only allow about 3,600 visitors to enter between 6 a.m. to noon and an additional nearly 2,700 people to explore during the afternoon.
+Starting July 2017, anyone visiting Machu Picchu has limited access, both in both time and numbers.
+The Peruvian government now only allows 3,600 visitors to enter between 6 a.m. to noon and an additional nearly 2,700 people to explore during the afternoon.
 With this in mind, maximizing your time becomes that much more important.
 The afternoon is likely your better option if you’re averse to large crowds and want a more relaxed experience.

 Unfortunately, another change is that guests can no longer roam free about the ruins.
 They will need to be accompanied by a guide.
 I don’t think of this as a bad thing–personally I felt my guide added to the experience and provided much needed context to otherwise indistinguishable Incan buildings and monuments.